-Christian: Thanks for joining me for this round table discussion, guys.
+Christian: Thanks for joining me in this round table discussion, guys.
 Here’s the question.
 Do you believe this felicitously inconsistent fellow in Revelation 13:11 is a saved person?
-Doug, I’ll let you go first if that’s alright?
+Doug, I’ll have you go first if that’s alright?

 Douglas Wilson: Yes, that’s fine.
 Thank you for the opportunity to answer.
 Here goes.
 Well, let’s just put it this way.
 If this fine Christian fellow is NOT saved, then I’m in a lot of trouble.
 What I mean is this.
 The reason I believe this felicitously inconsistent brother is saved is because works do not save; Jesus saves.
 Human works do not save.
 We’re not saved by our doctrinal works, we’re not saved by our ethical works.
 We’re saved by the grace of God.
 Period.
 Of course, I would certainly not ordain him to preach.
 But my refusal to ordain is quite different than sacrificing my credibility in the responsible Reformed world over his happy incongruity.
 And the reason the beast’s blessed inconsistency is so manifestly glorious is that we’re not save by works!

 Christian: That was painful, Doug.
-I thought you co-wrote an Introductory textbook on logic?
+Didn’t you co-write an Introductory textbook on logic?

 Douglas Wilson: Aye.
 That I did.